TheEvergreenStateCollege/upper-division-cs-23-24/ai-24sp/prototypes/prototype-06/README.md

 We fixed the indentation by correctly defining the function in scope.

 We were able to run the program, but it's taking a long time...

+We updated the training python code to create a file with the output.

+we are estimating the size of our files will be ~500kb.